Forget Me Not Crafts

-Join our Craft Club: create Forget-Me-Not themed arts and crafts and raise money to help people with dementia
+Create forget-me-not themed arts and crafts and raise money to help people with dementia.

 Make it.
 Make a difference.

 From baking biscuits to painting, knitting flowers to making cards, each masterpiece can make a real difference.
-We'll send you a digital guidebook with templates and instructions to create each craft, and by selling them to family and friends, your children could raise vital funds to help more people affected by dementia.
+We'll send you a digital guidebook once you've signed up with templates and instructions to create each craft.
+By selling them to family and friends, you could raise vital funds to help more people affected by dementia.

-Forget-Me-Not Crafts is a new fundraising initiative for Alzheimer’s Society encouraging children to craft forget-me-not flowers and raise some money to help beat dementia.
+Forget-me-not Crafts is a new fundraising initiative for Alzheimer’s Society encouraging families to craft forget-me-not flowers and raise money to help beat dementia.

-We'll email you guides for card-making, knitting, baking biscuits and painting, or your children can make their own forget-me-nots in any way they want.
+We'll email you guides for card-making, knitting, baking biscuits and painting, or you can make your own forget-me-nots in any way you want.

-When they’ve finished crafting, help them collect donations for their creations from friends and family – every pound raised will help us support anyone affected by dementia.
+When you’ve finished crafting, collect donations for your creations from friends and family – every pound raised will help us support anyone affected by dementia.

 The forget-me-not is a small blue flower that represents remembrance.
 People with dementia may experience memory loss, among other symptoms.
 This makes the forget-me-not the perfect flower to represent our cause.

-By creating forget-me-not themed crafts, your child is not only able to help raise awareness of Alzheimer's Society, but they'll be raising money to support people affected by dementia at the same time.
+By creating forget-me-not themed crafts, you not only help raise awareness of Alzheimer's Society, but you'll be raising money to support people affected by dementia at the same time.

 Pay in your fundraising

 Pay in your fundraising below.
-Or if you haven't managed to do any fundraising yet, why not make a donation yourself?
+Or if you haven't managed to do any fundraising yet, make a donation yourself.
 We are grateful for every pound raised that will help support people affected by dementia.